 "The hardest thing to explain is the glaringly evident which everybody had decided not to see."

 This is basically how I feel most of the time when I talk about new ideas related to design and development.
-As I mentioned earlier, I think the distance between between design and development should actually be zero.
+As I mentioned earlier, I think the distance between between design and production should actually be zero.